Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Good evening, My Father."

-Daar was in a quiet mood tonight… relatively speaking.
+Daar was in a quiet mood tonight... relatively speaking.
 He still showered Gyotin with booming affection, but it was pretty clear his mind was elsewhere.

 He never got the chance to ask where, though.
 Daar was *far* too interested in talking about Gyotin’s research board, which he’d pretty thoroughly decoded without any help and even recorded some thoughts of his own.